The 2019 official High School Basketball Rules will be in effect for all age groups except where superseded by our house rules.

 CHAMPIONSHIPS AND POST-SEASON PLAY

-6-A: Except for the 5-6 Boys Clinic, 7's Boys, 6-7 Girls Clinic, and 8-9 Girls divisions, all other divisions will have a post-season, single elimination tournament.
+6-A: Except for the 5-6 Boys and Girls Clinics, all other divisions will have a post-season, single elimination tournament.
 Tournament winners and runners-up will receive trophies.
 Tournament seeding is determined by winning percentage.
 In the event of a tie, the first tiebreaker is head-to-head.
 The second tiebreaker is strength of schedule.
 The third tiebreaker is a coin toss.

 6-B: Regular season rules apply to tournament games.
 There are no ties in tournament games.
 Overtimes will continue to be played until a winner is decided.